coder-inbox/code-inbox-server/README.md

 ### 4. Setup a MongoDB Account and Configure Your Database

+> **Note**<br>
+The database is used to store additional user information beyond what is provided by the Nylas account object.
+This additional data may include items such as the user's profile picture, birth date, and other relevant details.

 MongoDB is a popular NoSQL database that you can use to store and manage your data.
 To get started with MongoDB and set up your database, follow these steps:

 #### 4.1 Create a MongoDB Account and Deploy a Cluster